-GAAAP is managed by Aktive in partnership with Water Safety NZ, with regional coordination undertaken by Regional Sports Trusts.
+GAAAP is managed by Aktive in partnership with Water Safety NZ, with regional coordination undertaken by our Regional Sports Trusts/Partners.
 GAAAP is funded by Sport NZ (KiwiSport), Foundation North and Water Safety NZ.

 Apply for GAAAP Funding